Employment Practices of Multinationals in Organizational Context

 Report by Dana B. Minbaeva, CBS & Steen E. Navrbjerg, FAOS

 This report presents the key findings of this large-scale survey of the employment practices carried out in Denmark in both Danish- and foreign-owned MNCs.
-We examine four central aspects of the MNCs' organization and management in Denmark.
-First, the strategies, structures and control mechanisms characterizing the companies are presented with the purpose of creating a "profile of MNCs" operating in Denmark.
+We examine four central aspects of the MNCs' organisation and management in Denmark.
+First, the strategies, structures and control mechanisms characterising the companies are presented with the purpose of creating a "profile of MNCs" operating in Denmark.
 Second, we consider the role of the HR function and its structure within MNCs, including the relationship between Danish-based operations and management at international headquarters.
-Third, the survey focuses on four substantive areas of employment practices, each of which are analyzed and described in separate chapters:
+Third, the survey focuses on four substantive areas of employment practices, each of which are analysed and described in separate chapters:

 - Performance management and reward systems,

-- Training, development and organizational learning,
+- Training, development and organisational learning,

 - Employee involvement and communication, and